ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
 By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.
 The scheduler is pluggable, and by default JVM uses a _ForkJoinPool_ FIFO executor.

-When a virtual thread calls a blocking I/O method, the scheduler performs the following actions:
+When a virtual thread calls, for example, a blocking I/O method, the scheduler performs the following actions: